12. Data frames#

 or even:

-This brings fun back to R programming in the sad times when many things are given to us on a plate.
+This brings fun back to R programming in the sad times when many things are given to us on a plate (the thorough testing of the above is left as an exercise).

 group_by <- function(df, by)